PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 and graph visibility remain less strict than the newer indexed planning contracts and are recorded as future semantic-hardening boundaries.

+The adjacent residual Add/Mul/Add/post-Transpose fan-out compatibility rule is isolated in `passes/residual_affine_fanout_layout.py`.
+Its former 477-line lowerer implementation moved with a function-name-normalized AST identical to the module owner.
+The fixed-point matcher still accepts two NHWC-to-NCHW Transpose inputs feeding one residual Add, one or more Mul-constant→Add-constant→NCHW-to-NHWC branches, and optional legacy NCHW consumers.
+It preserves the exact profitability guard, per-branch constant prevalidation and rotation, shared-constant copy-on-write, one retained legacy adapter, tensor metadata and quantization propagation, removal order, pruning, statistic, and all three production positions.
+The lowerer retains a one-call private wrapper.

+The focused positive fixture fixes a two-branch graph with a legacy consumer and a Mul constant shared outside the candidate.
+It runs the module owner and private wrapper on deep copies, compares the complete ModelIR, proves that the shared NCHW constant is retained while an NHWC clone is created, and verifies idempotence.
+A public post-Transpose output supplies the no-op boundary case.
+SiNet reaches the owner fourteen times with zero rewrites before and after the move; its two strictly sequential conversions report zero process-tree SWAP and produce byte-identical float32, float16, correspondence, schema, and generated-schema artifacts.
+Positive production ownership is therefore not claimed.
+Constant producer, variable-state, and graph-visibility validation remain looser than newer immutable indexed contracts and require a separate semantic-hardening checkpoint.

 The pre-Add rank-four to rank-three reshape suffix recovery now has an indexed semantic owner in `pre_add_mulconst_reshape_suffix_layout.py`.
 The owner keeps the historical position inside `_run_layout_reshape_attention_recovery_prefix`